-Option 2: You may have your monthly plan premium charged directly to your credit card or debit card
+Option 2: You may have your monthly Part D late enrollment penalty charged directly to your credit card or debit card

 You will receive a statement with payment instructions in the mail each month from our billing office.
 To pay by credit card, debit card or ACH we have an automated payment system where members can opt to pay through our Interactive Voice Response (IVR) 24 hours a day/7 days per week.
 The phone number is 844-639-3117, or you can register at www.geisingergold.com to use our online bill payment service.